RageMouse/MicroservicesProject/README.md

 # MicroservicesProject
 Microservices APIs for Open Innovation semester.
+The Microservices will be based on [Bestel.app](https://bestel.app/), which I got permission for from Remco.

 ## Getting Started